joshcanhelp/josh-to-11/content/post/130-what-it-means-to-me-to-be-a-free-agent.md

 wpid: 1626
 ---

-# What it means to me to be a free agent

 Seth Godin posed[ 16 questions for people making a living as a free agent](http://sethgodin.typepad.com/seths_blog/2010/06/16-questions-for-free-agents-.html).
 While the people I currently help and those I might help in the future may benefit from knowing the answers here, it’s more important to put in words why I do what I do to make sure I understand that for myself.
 Still, I hope this little exercise provides a helpful window into how I work and who I am.